kelvinweijun/wan-2.2-animate-comfyui-kaggle/README.md

 - **comfyui-mixlab-nodes** — https://github.com/MixLabPro/comfyui-mixlab-nodes.git

 # Setup
-1. Download your preferred notebook from this repository.
+1. Download your preferred notebook and workflow from this repository.
 2. Download the models from the respective links as specified above.
 3. Log in to Kaggle and import your notebook.
 Make sure that the internet and accelerator GPU 2 X T4 is set for your notebook
 4. Upload those models as datasets into the respective directories in kaggle input.
 Make sure the names of the uploads are exactly the same as in their directories specified above